Install LAMP Stack on CentOS 7

 The term LAMP is an acronym of the names of its four open-source components:

-- A - Apache the world’s most popular HTTP web server
+• A - Apache, the world’s most popular HTTP web server

-In this series, we will show you how to install Apache, generate a free Let’s Encrypt SSL certificate, install and secure MariaDB and install PHP 7.x.
+In this series, we will show you how to install Apache, generate a free Let’s Encrypt SSL certificate, install and secure MariaDB, and install PHP 7.x.

-Install LEMP Stack on CentOS 7 [Quickstart]
+Install LAMP Stack on CentOS 7 [Quickstart]

 Prerequisites